RobTillaart/TLC5917/README.md

 ```

 TODO test with hardware to understand this in detail.
-Actual current depends on Rext (see datasheet).
+Actual current depends on Rext == external resistor (see datasheet).

 ## Performance